newprxla/dekono-policy/privacy-policy.md

 _Last updated: March 2024_

 ## Introduction
 Dekono is committed to protecting your privacy.
-This policy explains our data practices for our macOS application.
+This policy explains our data practices for our macOS application available on the Mac App Store.

+## App Store Data
+- All downloads and purchases are handled by Apple through the Mac App Store
+- We do not collect any personal information, email addresses, or payment details
+- Apple manages all transactions and download processes

 ## Information Access and Usage
 ### What We Access:
-- Desktop folder
+- Desktop folder (for PDF indexing)
-- Documents folder
+- Documents folder (for PDF indexing)
-- Downloads folder
+- Downloads folder (for PDF indexing)

 ### How We Use It:
 - To index and organize PDF files